adityanegiuk99/Intrusion-Detection-System-using-ML/README.md

-# Network Intrusion Detection using Machine Learning
+# Intrusion Detection using Machine Learning

 This project develops an advanced **Intrusion Detection System (IDS)** using machine learning to safeguard computer networks.
 With the increasing volume of network traffic, the threat of cyber-attacks has grown significantly.
 This system effectively identifies and classifies network connections as either **normal** or **malicious**, providing a robust defense against intruders.